 Your tutors will provide you a reading list for each of your courses.
 While most of your reading will probably take place when you are working on assignments, taking the time before or after lectures to do some extra reading about the topic can really help you to understand more about your areas of study – and save some time when deadlines are approaching!
 It may seem obvious, but if your course includes a reading week, this is the perfect opportunity to head to the library!
 This principle applies to other parts of your course too.
 For example, if you learnt a new GIS technique in class, why not head back to the computer lab out of hours and try it out on your own with some different data?

 Joining your university’s geography society is a great way to meet other geography students, get involved in events and demonstrate your enthusiasm for the subject.
-Young Geographer membership of the Society is also an affordable way to access subject-specific resources, events and networks.
+Student Membership of the Society is also an affordable way to access subject-specific resources, events and networks.

 Being a responsible local, national and international citizen is a valuable attribute of geography graduates.
 Although your course will include opportunities to get out of the classroom and into the field, there may also be opportunities for you to spend a semester or a year at a university overseas.
 Although this isn’t for everyone, many students find studying abroad to be a very worthwhile (and fun!) experience.

 Your university will provide a range of resources to help you explore and plan potential careers; from CV-writing workshops to employers’ fairs.
 Don’t forget to make the most of these opportunities while you’re still at uni.

 Always keep an eye on the news throughout your studies.
 Applying geographical concepts you’ve learnt on your course to current affairs helps to solidify your understanding of them.
 It could also give you some up-to-date examples to include in your work; from humanitarian crises and climate change to social issues and the latest geopolitical developments.